wchh-2000/SAMPolyBuild/README.md

 ```
 You need to change the **--task_name** to the corresponding training task name, and the other arguments will be set automatically according to training configuration.

-If you want to use our trained model to evaluate, you can download [prompt_instance_spacenet.pth](https://pan.baidu.com/s/1xQ3tKt2mOv55O0g3J-EJvQ?pwd=dz5d) and change the following code in the test.py:
+If you want to use our trained model to evaluate, you can download prompt_instance_spacenet.pth from [Baidu Cloud](https://pan.baidu.com/s/1xQ3tKt2mOv55O0g3J-EJvQ?pwd=dz5d) / [Google Drive](https://drive.google.com/file/d/1pQ_1HmUfCpJ_c6LZ3qcvbhabH6CpBgp4/view?usp=drive_link) and change the following code in the test.py:
 ```python
 args = load_args(parser,path='configs/prompt_instance_spacenet.json')
 args.checkpoint = 'prompt_instance_spacenet.pth'